Sustainable-Solutions-Lab/coin_equality/README.md

 3. Compute critical income ranks (Fmin, Fmax) using analytical Lorenz integrals with stepwise damage functions
 4. Calculate income at each rank using `y_of_F_lagged_damage()` with previous period's damage
 5. Integrate climate damage and utility over three segments: [0, Fmin), [Fmin, Fmax), [Fmax, 1]
+6. If `income_dependent_aggregate_damage = false` and `income_dependent_damage_distribution = true`, rescale damage to match Ω_base × y_net_aggregate
-6. Update Omega from integrated aggregate_damage_fraction for use in next timestep
+7. Update Omega from integrated damage for use in next timestep
-7. No within-timestep iteration required - all calculations are explicit
+8. No within-timestep iteration required - all calculations are explicit

 **Performance Characteristics:**
 - **No convergence loops**: Each timestep calculates income distribution explicitly using previous damage